-AROUND The Clock

-The IBC never sleeps!
+AROUND THE CLOCK The IBC never sleeps!
 One month prior to the Opening Ceremony, the IBC becomes a 24/7 facility, with thousands of broadcast personnel from all over the world working day and night.
 The IBC is designed to try to make broadcasters' lives easier during these intense weeks of work.
 Life inside the IBC is like a small village where broadcasters have access to several facilities.
 For Beijing, it includes a convenience store, official merchandising store, bank, medical centre, post office, media dining hall, coffee corners and a bar.
 A transport mall, shared with other accredited media, is conveniently located next to the IBC to allow broadcasters to go to the Olympic venues and back to their hotel.
 The IBC won't be the only place broadcasters will call home for the Olympic Winter Games Beijing 2022.
 To assist broadcasters in reducing travel time, as well as optimise resources, OBS has established a secondary broadcast centre in the mountains, referred to as the Zhangjiakou Mountain Broadcast Centre or ZBC.
 The ZBC will also operate around the clock and offer broadcaster some facilities, although not as extensive as those in the IBC.

-© 2022 Olympic Broadcasting Services / Silvio Avila Common area of the Main Media Centre (MMC).

-CDU: THE MOST IMPRESSIVE ROOM

-There is one room inside the IBC which usually leaves every visitor awestruck: the Contribution, Distribution and Unilateral (CDU) master control room, located in the OBS Tech area.
+Contents Behind-the-scenes at the International Broadcast Centre Beijing 2022 Media Guide CDU: THE MOST IMPRESSIVE ROOM Conferences MPC Press Conferences, Weather channel cameras як There is one room inside the IBC which usually leaves every visitor awestruck: the Contribution, Distribution and Unilateral (CDU) master control room, located in the OBS Tech area.
 Imagine a 24-metre-long wall covered by monitors from where you can view more than 350 picture-in-picture mosaic of the live broadcast of the Games as the action comes to life in the Olympic venues.
 Through the glass windows, broadcast personnel and visitors can have a sneak peek as they pass by and watch the contribution team receive, monitor and control all incoming video feeds from the venues.
 The signals are passed to the distribution area, where they are processed and distributed to the RHBs in their selected format (HD or UHD).
 Alongside that workflow is a team monitoring the feeds from RHBs' unilateral camera positions at the venues and their remote TV studios.